istaykov/ofcom_broadband/README.md

 ### Coverage Gaps

-* **Premises Below USO:** The percentage of premises unable to receive broadband speeds below 2Mbit/s, 5Mbit/s, and 10Mbit/s has steadily declined over the years.
-Premises below the 10Mbit/s threshold decreased from 2.1% in 2019 to 1.24% in 2023, highlighting ongoing progress but leaving notable gaps in underserved regions.
+* **Premises Below USO:** The percentage of premises unable to receive broadband speeds **below 2Mbit/s**, **5Mbit/s**, and **10Mbit/s** has **steadily declined** over the years.
+Premises below the **10Mbit/s** threshold **decreased from 2.1%** in **2019** to **1.24%** in **2023**, highlighting ongoing progress but leaving notable gaps in underserved regions.

 <div align="center">
     <img src="./trends_in_premises_unable_to_receive_low_broadband_speeds.png" alt="Description of Image" width="70%">
 </div>

-* **Islands and Remote Regions:** Island regions such as Orkney and Shetland face persistent challenges, with logistical and financial barriers to deploying high-speed broadband.
+* **Islands and Remote Regions:** Island regions such as **Orkney** and **Shetland** face persistent challenges, with logistical and financial barriers to deploying high-speed broadband.
 These areas also report limited Full Fibre and Gigabit availability, reflecting infrastructure disparities.

 ### Observational Patterns

-* **Pandemic-Driven Trends:** The sharpest increases in high-speed broadband availability (e.g., Full Fibre and Gigabit) occurred between 2020 and 2022, during the COVID-19 pandemic.
+* **Pandemic-Driven Trends:** The **sharpest increases** in **high-speed broadband** availability (e.g., Full Fibre and Gigabit) occurred between **2020** and **2022**, during the COVID-19 pandemic.
 Factors contributing to this surge include remote work and education demands; reduced road traffic, facilitating quicker infrastructure deployments.

 * **Urban vs Rural Divide:** Urban areas consistently exhibit higher broadband availability due to cost-efficient infrastructure deployment.
 Rural areas, particularly in Scotland and Wales, lag significantly, underlining the need for targeted investments.

 * **Policy Impacts:** Initiatives such as the Universal Service Obligation (USO), launched in 2020, correlate with increased focus on underserved areas.
 Legislation and funding have accelerated improvements, particularly in regions previously unable to meet basic speed thresholds.

-* **Geographic Influence: Coastal and island regions face higher deployment costs, resulting in slower progress.
+* **Geographic Influence:** Coastal and island regions face higher deployment costs, resulting in slower progress.

-* Infrastructure Focus: Investments are concentrated in urban areas, creating significant disparities.
+* **Infrastructure Focus**: Investments are concentrated in urban areas, creating significant disparities.

-Technological Trends:
-A clear shift toward next-generation broadband (Full Fibre and Gigabit), with slower improvements in older infrastructure like SFBB.
+* **Technological Trend**s: A clear shift toward next-generation broadband (Full Fibre and Gigabit), with slower improvements in older infrastructure like SFBB.

+### Actionable Insights
+#### 1. Accelerating Rural Connectivity

+Rural and island areas (e.g., Orkney, Isles of Scilly) lag in broadband availability due to logistical and financial barriers.
+Target these regions for prioritized funding and infrastructure investment.
+For example, a subsidy program for Full Fibre deployment in Orkney could reduce underserved premises by up to 16.7%.

+#### 2. Focusing on High-Growth Areas

+Regions like Kingston upon Hull and Coventry are nearing full Gigabit coverage, showcasing effective infrastructure models.
+Study and replicate their deployment strategies in other urban and suburban areas with medium coverage levels (e.g., York or Aberdeen).

+#### 3. Leveraging Public-Private Partnerships

+Gigabit broadband surged from 8.5% to 70% due to policy-driven investments and collaborations.
+Expand public-private partnerships, especially in regions with <30% coverage.
+Incentivize private providers with grants to invest in hard-to-reach areas.

+#### 4. Closing the Digital Divide

+Premises below the USO threshold have decreased but remain disproportionately high in remote locations.
+Introduce a phased investment plan to eliminate USO gaps by 2025, ensuring even the most underserved premises meet the 10Mbit/s minimum standard.

+#### 5. Tracking and Adapting

+Year-over-year growth in Full Fibre and Gigabit broadband correlates with evolving reporting standards and policy changes.
+Implement a centralized, real-time monitoring system for broadband metrics at the local authority level to identify underperforming regions and respond swiftly.

+#### 6. Pandemic Lessons for Rapid Deployment

+The COVID-19 pandemic accelerated infrastructure growth due to reduced road traffic and increased demand.
+Build on this momentum by scheduling future large-scale infrastructure projects during periods of minimal urban activity (e.g., holidays).

 ### Reccomendations